'Pride is a protest' — queer folk voice power amid politics and pandemic

 On Sunday, the city’s 52nd annual Lesbian, Gay, Bisexual, Transgender and Queer Pride Parade kicked off at the Embarcadero and ended in usual fun at Civic Center.
 Parade participants included local gay politicos State Sen. Scott Wiener and District 8 Supervisor Rafael Mandelman, longtime queer organizations like Dykes on Bikes and San Francisco Bay Times, and any company that could capitalize on the optics.

-It’s been years since Malaki started noticing his feelings toward men had changed, and as a sixth grader, he realized he was gay.
+It’s been years since Malaki started noticing his feelings toward men had changed and, as a sixth grader, realized he was gay.
 Luckily, Malaki’s family is supportive and inclusive, and joined him Sunday.

 “It’s so good to be here,” said Malaki, flashing a huge smile.
 “I feel so safe.
 I have a warm feeling that I am not alone, and that I’m able to be who I am.
 I can be hype!”